Hilderston, West Lothian: Extraction in 1608

+Accommodation and buildings for processing ore

 In May 1608 work commenced building the refining and stamping mills at Linlithgow Loch, close to the royal Linlithgow Palace, north of Hilderston and on the route to the port at Bo'ness.
 The smelting house chimney at Linlithgow was made of wood.
+A furnace for making assays on site had clay mufflers.
 Beds and a "langsaddle" bench were sent to furnish the headquarters at Hilderston from George Bruce's house, Culross Palace.
-Bulmer's chamber had two glass windows.
+Bulmer's chamber had two glass windows and was located in a wing of the building called an "outshot".
+The accounts mention the building of a refining mill for silver at Leith, but this project seems to have been abandoned in favour of the site by Linlithgow Loch.

 English pick-men miners arrived from Cornwall and were lodged in the loft of the old melting house.
 Their names were recorded in the mining accounts, preserved at the National Records of Scotland.
+William Coistene of King's Lynn was the lead carpenter.
 Timber and other materials for the mine buildings were shipped from Leith to Bo'ness.
 Some timber was cut at nearby Carriber, the estate of the Gib family.
+The buildings were thatched with straw fixed with cords.
+The same straw was used for the mattresses for the English miners or melting house workmen.
 Dutch or German miners Martin Smedell and Hans Myar started two new shafts.
 One of the German miners Emanuel Hochstetter came from the mines at Keswick in Cumbria.

+Discipline and welfare

+In September 1608 a proclamation was issued that none should assist the skilled mine workers to leave Scotland.
+Three men were paid to pursue an English smith, John Spargus, who left the works without permission in September 1609.
+Miners who were injured or ill had sick pay at half the daily rate, including Henry Rice who was given £6 to return to Cornwall.
+One English worker, Emmanuel Turner, died at Hilderston after a week or more of illness.
+Mine administrators had a stock of paper to issue passports for returning miners who were sick and "discharged".
+Three miners, John Roberts, Thomas Roberts, and Thomas Jackharris, were jailed at Linlithgow in February 1610 for disobedience.
+Thomas Jackharris was a skilled worker who accompanied Bevis Bulmer during three days of surveying work.